gupta-ashutosh/udacity-DAND/P3_data_wrangling/report.md

 The way I perform the analysis task was :
 * Load the sample.osm data into python IDE rodeo by [yhat(newly launched)](https://www.yhat.com/products/rodeo) and analysed data manually line by line.
 * Use the [audit_streetname.py](https://github.com/gupta-ashutosh/udacity-DAND/blob/master/P3_data_wrangling/audit_streetname.py) scipt to view the not so correct streetname.
-Also modified the aidit_streetname file such that small mistakes are corrected by audit file only(detailed of correction shared below).
+Also modified the audit_streetname file such that small mistakes are corrected by audit file only(detailed of correction shared below).

 ## Issued found during analysis of dataset##